Release month | Update type | Description |

 file in the storage location that you provided.
 For more information about the files, see the supported file formats for export section in the audience activation tutorial.

-When exporting datasets, Platform creates a .parquet
+When exporting datasets, Experience Platform creates a .parquet

 or .json